wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 ### 3.4.2  Numeric literals <a name="3.4.2"></a>

-There are three types of numeric literals to represent values:
+There are four types of numeric literals to represent values:
 - **Integers** : reserved for a variable whose value is a stored relative integer in exact value.
 The possible values ​​for such a variable are only limited by the capabilities of the computer;

 ```python